chakra-ui/chakra-ui/.changeset/new-rivers-fail.md

 "@chakra-ui/react": major
 ---

-Add support for React 18.

 > Please note: There are **no breaking changes** to the hook `useToast`.
 There
 > are only breaking changes to `createStandaloneToast`.

 ### Breaking changes to `createStandaloneToast`

-With React <17 Chakra UI was able to render the toast container DOM element for you.
-To allow Chakra UI to support all React versions >=16.8 you need to render the DOM element in your application code.
+Chakra UI v1 rendered the toast container DOM element for you.
+In v2 you need to render the `ToastContainer` in your application code.
+This allows you have only one React root in your application.

-#### before
+#### @chakra-ui/react v1

 ```ts
 import { createStandaloneToast } from "@chakra-ui/toast"